The Bankrate promise

 If you’re thinking about canceling a credit card, it’s important to know the potential benefits and risks associated with closing a credit account.
 While closing a credit card can be as simple as contacting your bank and requesting that it closes the card, there are a lot of variables to consider first.
 You should think about if the card has an outstanding balance, if there are alternatives to closing the account and how closing the card may affect your credit score.

-It can, depending on how many other credit accounts you have open and whether you use those credit accounts responsibly.
-Knowing how your credit score works will help you better understand what the credit impact of closing your card might be.
+Closing a credit card account can negatively affect your credit — but it depends on how many other credit accounts you have open and whether or not you use those credit accounts responsibly.
+Knowing how your credit score works will help you better understand how closing a card might impact your credit.

 Closing a credit card can increase your credit utilization ratio